 - Equalize Digital

 The team at Equalize Digital do a lot.
 They are accessibility experts that create and develop accessible websites and applications.
 Not only that, they host the WordPress Accessibility Meetup AND they created a couple accessibility-related plugins for WordPress.
-As part of their work, they loop in the very people we are all trying to help for user testing.
+As part of their work, they loop in the very people we are all trying to support for user testing.

 Similarly, the team at Siteimprove practice what they preach.
-They loop in the very people we are all trying to help.
+They loop in the very people we are all trying to support.
 One of my long-time clients in the higher education space uses them to help make their website more accessible.
 What I also like about them is that members of their team are on IAAP CPACC Certificants List.

 The Knowbility team does a lot.
 In addition to accessibility auditing, testing, training, and consulting, they also have community programs, they host events, and share accessibility news.
 They are a nonprofit so please consider making a donation.